Tartan Christmas Decorations | Knitting Pattern

 There are three sizes of plaid ornaments to make, small, medium, and large.

-Scroll down to view the free pattern or you can grab your printer-friendly, ad-free PDF in my shop here.
+Scroll down to view the free pattern, or you can grab your printer-friendly, ad-free PDF in my shop here.

 Knitted tartan Christmas decorations

-Tartan Baubles
+Tartan Baubles With A Plaid Pattern

 Tartan Christmas decorations on the tree